tmacwill/understanding-computers/2-binary.markdown

 (1 &times; 4) + (0 &times; 2) + (1 &times; 0) = 4

 Let's do one more for good measure.
-To represent five in binary, we'll want to add one to our represntation of 4, which we can do by flipping the last bit.
+To represent five in binary, we'll want to add one to our representation of 4, which we can do by flipping the last bit.
 This gives us:

 (1 &times; 4) + (0 &times; 2) + (1 &times; 1) = 5